-Ingestion of giardia may cause giardiasis, an intestinal illness.
-Giardia is inactivated by disinfection.
-People exposed to giardia may experience mild or severe diarrhea, or in some instances no symptoms at all.
+Therefore, testing indicates the presence of Giardia in our source water.
+Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
+Ingestion of Giardia may cause giardiasis, an intestinal illness.
+People exposed to Giardia may experience mild or severe diarrhea, or in some instances no symptoms at all.
 Fever is rarely present.

 Occasionally, some individuals will have chronic diarrhea over several weeks or a month, with significant weight loss.
 Giardiasis can be treated with anti-parasitic medication.
 Individuals with weakened immune systems should consult with their health care providers about what steps would best reduce their risks of becoming infected with Giardiasis.
 Individuals who think that they may have been exposed to Giardiasis should contact their health care providers immediately.
-The giardia parasite is passed in the feces of an infected person or animal and may contaminate water or food.
+The Giardia parasite is passed in the feces of an infected person or animal and may contaminate water or food.
 Person to person transmission may also occur in day care centers or other settings where hand washing practices are poor.